RoxMBaldwin/mastery-bundle/FrontEnd/CSS_Responsive-Pages/README.md

 # Frontend: Use CSS to create responsive pages

-## CSS includes media queries with mobile-first breakpoints 📲 (min-width instead of max-width)
+## - [x] CSS includes media queries with mobile-first breakpoints 📲 (min-width instead of max-width)

 * A mobile-first approach to styling means that styles are applied first to mobile devices.
 Advanced styles and other overrides for larger screens are then added into the stylesheet via media queries.